 Preface.
 This is a book review of Angwin’s 2020 “Shorting the Grid.
 The Hidden Fragility of Our Electric Grid”.
-It is a good primer on how the grid works, especially why Volt-Ampere Reactives (VARs) are important and why renewables don’t provide them, yet another reason renewables can’t replace fossil fuel generated electricity (which is two-thirds of electricity in the U.S.).
+It is a good primer on how the grid works, especially why Volt-Ampere Reactives (VARs) are important and why renewables don’t provide them, yet another reason why it will be hard for renewables to replace fossil electricity, which in 2024 provided 60% of electricity in the U.S.).
 VARs are essential for keeping the grid stable and not coming down, which Angwin describes as a bit like “riding a bicycle.
-The energy you put into the pedals will move the bike forward,
+The energy you put into the pedals will move the bike forward:

 Angwin M (2020) Shorting the Grid.
 The Hidden Fragility of Our Electric Grid.
 Carnot Communications.